ShenaniganDApp/docs/docs/home.md

 * [Roadmap](./roadmap) -- The up-to-date roadmap, SHE welcomes you to see the vision

 * [Pink-Paper](./pinkpaper) -- A technical break down of how SHE works.

-**Contribute**

-SHE is always looking for individuals who want to contribute!
-Shenanigan uses [SourceCred](https://sourcecred.io/), which means the more effort you give to SHE, the more SHE will give to you!
-If you think you have something to offer to SHE head on over to our [contriubution](./contribution) page for details on how to you can help!